HackSouth/hacksouth.github.io/_posts/2021-02-02-Social-Media-Hacks.md

 ### How do I gain access again?

 On most social media sites you can report your own profile as being compromised.
 It also helps to ask your friends to go on your profile and report it as compromised.

+<iframe src="https://giphy.com/embed/YO3icZKE2G8OoGHWC9" width="480" height="400" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/theoffice-YO3icZKE2G8OoGHWC9">via GIPHY</a></p>

 Facebook has a how to guide which you can review [here](https://www.facebook.com/help/1216349518398524/?helpref=hc_fnav).
 Once reports pile up Facebook will deactivate the account and investigate.
 They will then contact you to do the reset.
 MAKE SURE it is from a legitimate FB email account.
 Hopefully they can recover anything that was lost or changed, but you have to prepare yourself for the worst.